Water Deregulation 2017

-We’re on hand to advise and guide you through any market opportunities in the run up to the April 2017
+We’re on hand to advise and guide you through any market opportunities now that water has been deregulated.

 It's all about dataWe encourage you to have an accurate picture of your entire portfolio; we can deal with just 1 site or 1000’s of your sites.
 Ensure all sites are being charged and sites are listed with the correct meter size.
 These simple checks might result in a credit but they could also result in a back bill.
 Now, this is not as bad as it seems but back bills at the point of switching can be obstacles to slick and seamless switching process.
 If we identify a great deal you would like to switch to, the last thing you want is a delay due to billing issues that could have been resolved already.

 We do our homeworkWe get close to you as a business.
 We understand that if you have a strategic relationship with water (where it’s used as an ingredient or as part of a process) you’ll have different criteria to those with a transactional relationship to water and simply want a slick service and accurate billing.
 We’ll also look to understand what you’re looking for from a supplier.
 How much of your bill is water and how much is waste water?

 We're supplier savvyWe have already gained an understanding of what each supplier is offering and their services may well change over the coming months.
 Services that were once free may become chargeable.
 Knowledge of how the different suppliers position themselves have helped arm us with better advice for our customers and enable us to match our customer to a supplier.

 Apples with applesWhen looking at supplier offers, we’ll make sure they’re comparable. i.e. is 20% discount on water a better deal than 5% discount on all services?
 We’ll check what the default retail value is, ensuring it’s the same across suppliers so savings can’t be under or over stated.
 We’ll look at payment terms, contract termination clauses, and service levels to ensure they fit the needs of your business.